 Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations.
-All levels of geology use the same manual, Geology-Introduction to the Study of the Earth.
+All levels of geology use the same manual, Geology-Introduction to the Study of the Farth

-- PEBBLE PUPS 1: Display eight (8) to nineteen (19) rocks and mineral specimens with three (3) minerals in the collections.
+- \PEBBLE PUPS 1: Display eight (8) to nineteen (19) rocks and mineral specimens with three (3) minerals in the collections.
 Collection may include duplications that show variations.
-Label collection and note where found. - PEBBLE PUPS 2: Display at least 20, but no more than 29, rocks and mineral specimens with seven (7) minerals in the collections.
+Label collection and note where found. - \PEBBLE PUPS 2: Display at least 20, but no more than 29, rocks and mineral specimens with seven (7) minerals in the collections.
 Collection may include duplications that show variations.
-Label collection and note where found. - ROCK HOUNDS 1: Display at least 30, but no more than 40, rocks and mineral specimens with 10 minerals in the collection.
+Label collection and note where found. - \ROCK HOUNDS 1: Display at least 30, but no more than 40, rocks and mineral specimens with 10 minerals in the collection.
 Rocks should include at least three (3) igneous, two (2) metamorphic, and three (3) sedimentary groups.
-Label collection and note where found. - ROCK HOUNDS 2: Display no more than 50 specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
+Label collection and note where found. - \ROCK HOUNDS 2: Display no more than 50 specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
 Be creative.
-Sample categories could include (but are not limited to): industrial minerals and their uses; a specific rock group and the variety that occurs in that group, including some minerals that occur in that environment; select fossils traced through the geologic ages; minerals and their crystal habits; rocks and minerals used in the lapidary arts. - GEOLOGY INNOVATION CLASS: (Open to youth who are enrolled in Geology.)
+Sample categories could include (but are not limited to): industrial minerals and their uses; a specific rock group and the variety that occurs in that group, including some minerals that occur in that environment; select fossils traced through the geologic ages; minerals and their crystal habits; rocks and minerals used in the lapidary arts. - \GEOLOGY INNOVATION CLASS: (Open to youth who are enrolled in Geology.)
 Demonstrate the skills and knowledge you have gained through the Geology project.
 Exhibit may be the result of knowledge gained from project manuals; independent study about Illinois rock(s) and mineral(s), interaction with geology professionals; and/or individual exploration in the area of geology.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - GEOLOGY READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in the Geology project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display. - GEOLOGY MAKER: Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
-To qualify for this category, your project MUST abide by the following guidelines: - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) - Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit, AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
-Total time spent on the build must be documented in your build log.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \GEOLOGY READY4LIFE CHALLENGE: See page 2 #10 for project description. - \GEOLOGY MAKER: See page 2 #11 and page 29 to exhibit.